- Clinical Associate Professor, Family / Community Health Department

 - DNP Program Director and FNP Track Coordinator, Office of Academics

 Master of Science in Nursing

-This program offers baccalaureate prepared nurses the opportunity to earn a master's degree via our Master of Science in Nursing degree.
-The program offers a curriculum that allows students to enroll on a part or full-time basis.
-Current specialty tracks prepare students to certify as pediatric or family nurse practitioners.
+The Master of Science in Nursing offers baccalaureate prepared nurses the opportunity to earn a master’s degree.
+The program offers a curriculum that allows students to enroll on a part- or full-time basis.
+Our current specialty track prepares students to certify as family nurse practitioners.

-Family Nurse Practitioner: Graduates of the Family Nurse Practitioner program meet all requirements to take the national certification examination in their major area.
-They are prepared to offer primary care at the advanced practice level to families and individuals throughout the lifespan in rural settings and carry out all activities encompassed in the scope of practice of Family Nurse Practitioner.
+Full- and part-time progression plan information is available for our FNP program.
+Graduates of the FNP track meet all requirements to take the national certification examination (from either the American Nurses Credentialing Center (ANCC) or the American Association of Nurse Practitioners or AANP) in their major area.
+They are prepared to offer care at the advanced practice level to a variety of populations and settings and are able to carry out all activities encompassed in the scope of practice of an advanced practice FNP.

 State Approvals for Clinical Placements

 Universities offering distance education must abide by the laws of each state in which students are placed for their practicum experience.
 There are several states at this time that may not allow WVU nursing students to participate in a practicum experience, and therefore a site placement cannot be guaranteed.
 A State Authorization Reciprocity Agreement (SARA) must be in place to allow a WVU nursing student to participate in clinicals.
-Visit WVU Online to determine if your state has been approved for clinical placements.
+Visit WVU Online to determine if your state has been approved for clinical placements or request information below.

 Our Student Services staff will be glad to answer your questions in person or by phone/e-mail.
 Please fill out the information request form via WVU Online and someone will be in touch.